jsoto3000/udacity-fend-neighborhood-map-js/README.md

+#Udacity FEND Neighborhood Map

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project shows a map of the Waterbury, Connecticut neighborhood and its interesting sights.
+It leverages google maps and foursquare to provide a useful map and relevant information about the places.

 ## Available Scripts

-In the project directory, you can run:
+After cloning the repository, in the project directory, you can run:

 ### `npm start`